Anna Kendrick: 1998–2007: Early career, theater, and film debut

-Kendrick started her career as a child, auditioning for theater productions in New York City.
-When she was 12, she had a supporting role in the 1998 Broadway musical High Society.
-Her performance earned her a Theater World Award and nominations for Featured Actress in a Musical at the Drama Desk Awards and Tony Awards.
+Kendrick started her career at age 12 in a supporting role in the 1998 Broadway musical High Society, which earned her a Theater World Award and nominations for Featured Actress in a Musical at the Drama Desk Awards and Tony Awards.
 She went on to a supporting role in the 2003 New York City Opera production of Stephen Sondheim's musical A Little Night Music.

-She made her film debut in the musical film Camp.
-Her performance as nerdy Fritzi Wagner earned her a nomination for the Independent Spirit Award for Best Debut Performance.
-She played an ambitious high school debater in Rocket Science (2007), for which she earned a Independent Spirit Award nomination for Best Supporting Female.
+Her film debut in the musical Camp as nerdy Fritzi Wagner earned her a nomination for the Independent Spirit Award for Best Debut Performance.
+She played an ambitious high school debater in Rocket Science (2007), earning an Independent Spirit Award nomination for Best Supporting Female.

 2008–2011: Twilight and Up in the Air

 Kendrick rose to prominence in 2008 for the fantasy romance Twilight, a major box-office hit based on Stephenie Meyer's 2005 novel of the same name; Kendrick played Jessica Stanley, a friend of protagonist Bella Swan.
 In 2009, she appeared in the comedy The Marc Pease Experience, in her first leading role in the crime thriller Elsewhere, and reprised her Jessica Stanley role in Twilight's sequel, New Moon.

 She then starred alongside George Clooney in director Jason Reitman's Up in the Air (2009).
-Critics praised her performance as an ambitious college graduate, calling it "funny and touching" and saying that she "grabs every scene she's in".
+Critics praised her performance as an ambitious college graduate, saying that she "grabs every scene she's in".
 It brought her nominations for several Best Supporting Actress awards, including the Academy Awards, Golden Globe Awards, Screen Actors Guild Awards and BAFTA Awards.
+Kendrick has been a member of the Actors' Branch of the Academy of Motion Picture Arts and Sciences since 2010.

 In 2010, Kendrick again portrayed Jessica Stanley in the Twilight saga's third installment, Eclipse.
 Later that year, she appeared in Scott Pilgrim vs. the World, as the sister of the title character.
 The film did not fare well at the box office, but has since become a cult classic.
 In 2011, she appeared in the critically acclaimed comedy-drama 50/50, as an inexperienced therapist to a cancer patient played by Joseph Gordon-Levitt.
 Later that year, she made her final appearance as Jessica Stanley in Twilight's fourth installment, Breaking Dawn – Part 1 (2011).

-Kendrick has been a member of the Actors' Branch of the Academy of Motion Picture Arts and Sciences since 2010.